Why Nations Fail

 Why Nations Fail: The Origins of Power, Prosperity, and Poverty, first published in 2012, is a book by Turkish-American economist Daron Acemoglu and British-American economist James A. Robinson, who in 2024 jointly received the Nobel Memorial Prize in Economic Sciences (alongside Simon Johnson) for their contribution in comparative studies of prosperity between nations.
 The book applies insights from institutional economics, development economics, and economic history to understand why nations develop differently, with some succeeding in the accumulation of power and prosperity and others failing.
 The authors present a wide range of historical case studies from all over the world.

-The authors maintain a website with a blog inactive since 2014 about the discussion of the book.

 Context

 Background

 The book is the result of a synthesis of many years of research by Daron Acemoglu, on the theory of economic growth, and James Robinson, on the economies of Africa and Latin America, as well as research by many other authors.
 It contains an interpretation of the history of various countries, both extinct and modern, from the standpoint of a new institutional school.
 The central idea of many of the authors' works is the defining role of institutions in the achievement of a high level of welfare by countries.
 An earlier book by the authors, The Economic Origins of Dictatorship and Democracy, is devoted to the same, but it did not contain a large number of various historical examples.